 This course focuses on preparing students for entry into the design profession upon graduation.
 Portfolios, resumes and other professional documentation will be assessed to determine readiness to apply for positions, and revised as needed.
 Professional protocols, ethics, interviewing skills, and business practices will also be covered in the course.
 Students are required to complete 85 hours of documented internship experience in cooperation with the firm of their choice and under the supervision of a credentialed design professional.

 Prerequisites: EID 414 or consent of instructor, EN 102, COM 101

 EID 470 Senior Studio Residential (4)

 This studio concentrates on the creation and presentation of individualized residential interior design project(s) for the purposes of applying all previous course work and showcasing student’s individual creativity and problem-solving capabilities.
 Various design scenarios will be addressed to include remodeling and/or renovation of an existing structure and new construction.
 The culmination of this studio exhibits the student designer’s ability to cohesively and comprehensively express their design solutions thus demonstrating their readiness to enter the Interior Design profession.
-Studio course – 6 contact hours per week) Offered annually.
-Prerequisite: EID 319, EID 321, and previously passed or current enrollment in EID 370, or consent of instructor.
+Prerequisites: EID 319, EID 321, EID 370, EN 102, COM 101

 EID 471 Senior Studio Commercial (4)